-In the rehabilitation arena, substance abuse refers to over-consumption of natural or chemical drugs, including alcohol and addictive medication, which is detrimental to the wellbeing of the abuser and, most often, also unsettles other people.
+In the rehabilitation arena, substance abuse refers to over-consumption of natural or chemical drugs, including alcohol and addictive medication, which is detrimental to the wellbeing of the abuser and, most often, unsettles other people.
 The person may abuse the substance occasionally or persistently.
 Abuse often leads to dependency and, ultimately, addiction which is a scenario better avoided.

-There are very complicated clinical definitions for abuse, and in some respects they differ from the definitions used in other professions, but for the sake of simplicity, this summary is a down-to-earth look at the everyday use of the term substance abuse and how it relates to dependency and addiction.
+There are very complicated clinical definitions for abuse, and in some respects the options differ from the definitions used in other contexts, but for the sake of simplicity, this summary is a down-to-earth look at the everyday use of the term substance abuse and how it relates to dependency and addiction.

 When it comes to drugs, the word abuse is often used as a synonym for dependency and addiction.
 Although there are differences, the three words are used interchangeably by the mainstream media and by society in general.
 In clinical circles, there are complicated discussions about their exact definition, but for practical purposes this overview will suffice:

 Abuse is a complex word.
 In general terms, it simply means over-indulgence, regardless of whether it is occasional or habitually persistent.
 In essence, the word is generally applied to any form or pattern of irresponsible drug usage.
 Even moderate use of so-called “hard” drugs is seen as abuse, because of the extremely high inherent risk of these illegal substances.

 Dependency develops when a user becomes reliant on a drug to achieve a state of comfort under specific conditions.
 Although it may cause concern, users have a measure of control and only turn to the drug when a situation calls for it.
 In the early stages it is usually not seen as a big problem, but it is a known passage to addiction.
 Because it is difficult to draw a clear line between dependency and the onset of addiction, the more “neutral” word dependency is often used in place of the “harsher” addiction.